-A Seattle call center manager discovers life and love in India when he’s “Outsourced."
-This unaffected charmer treats a hot-button contempo issue with old-fashioned grace and benevolent wit, rendering it a sure-fire word-of-mouth crowd-pleaser at fests, in first-run and on ancillary.
+A Seattle call center manager discovers life and love in India when he’s “Outsourced.”
+Not to be confused with Columbia’s announced Vince Vaughn-Owen Wilson starrer of the same title due in 2008, this unaffected charmer treats a hot-button contempo issue with old-fashioned grace and benevolent wit, rendering it a sure-fire word-of-mouth crowd-pleaser at fests, in first-run and on ancillary.

 Thirty-two-year-old Todd Anderson (Josh Hamilton) manages the order filling call center of Western Novelty: “We sell kitsch to rednecks,” he explains, with typical efficiency.
 Abruptly told by boss Dave (Matt Smith) that his entire department is being outsourced to India, the Seattlite finds himself persuaded to travel there and train his replacement.

 Todd’s the kind of guy who dons a suit and tie for an international flight, so the heat and chaos of Mumbai (formerly Bombay) proves somewhat of a shock.
 Making his way by crowded train to the village of Gharapuri, he’s met by Purohit N. Virajnarianan (Asif Basra), a local eager beaver who plans to parlay the job he’s swiping from Todd into a secure arranged marriage but is so unfamiliar with English slang he’s no idea what the word “schmuck” means.